Fifth Sunday of Easter (Year A)

 Spend some time today reflecting upon that which burdens you the most in life.
 What is it that weighs heavily upon you?
 It is this, more than anything else, that Jesus wants to enter into and lift for you.
 He wants you free so that you can experience the joy that He has to offer you in life.

-Lord, I want to be free.
+Lord of true joy, I want to be free.
 I want to experience the joy You have in store for me.
 When the burdens of life weigh me down, help me to turn to You in my need.
 Jesus, I trust in You.

 Wednesday of the Fifth Week of Easter